How Much Does It Cost to Add a 12x12 Room to a House?

 - Predictable pricing

-While structural work and utilities should always be left to professionals, there are areas where homeowners can safely contribute.
-Painting, landscaping, or even installing simple fixtures can help trim your budget.
+While structural work and utilities should always be left to professionals, there are areas where homeowners can contribute without jeopardizing the entire room addition.
+Painting, landscaping, or even installing simple fixtures (if you have prior knowledge of plumbing and electrical work) can help trim your budget.

 - Interior painting

-Caution: Be honest about your skill level and available time.
+Caution: Be honest about your skill level and time commitment.
 Mistakes can be costly to fix, so focus on tasks you’re comfortable handling.

-Prices for the same project can vary widely between contractors.
-Gathering several detailed quotes gives you a clearer sense of the market rate and helps you spot outliers—both high and low.
+Prices for the same project can vary widely between contractors, even if they are based in the same area.
+Gathering at least three detailed quotes gives you a more accurate perception of the market rate and helps you spot outliers—both high and low.

-Pro Tip: Block Renovation’s platform allows you to compare multiple contractor proposals side by side, making it easier to evaluate scope, pricing, and quality—so you can make a confident, informed decision.
+Pro tip: Block Renovation’s platform allows you to compare multiple contractor proposals side by side, making it easier to evaluate scope, pricing, and quality and assist you in making a confident, informed decision.

 It’s easy for a project to grow beyond its original plan, especially once construction is underway.
 Each change—no matter how small—can add up quickly.

-- Scrutinize the scope from the getgo—Block Renovation can help with this, as your designated Renovation Consultant can bring to your attention any gaps or inconsistencies.
+- Scrutinize the scope of the room addition from the get-go—Block Renovation can help with this, as your designated Project Planner can bring forth any gaps or inconsistencies to your attention.

-- Resist the urge to make changes mid-project unless absolutely necessary.
+- Resist the urge to make changes mid-project unless it is absolutely necessary.

-- Communicate regularly with your contractor to keep everyone aligned.
+- Communicate with your contractor on a regular basis.

 Before breaking ground, it’s essential to confirm that your addition meets all local zoning requirements and building codes.
 These rules can affect everything from the size and height of your addition to how close it can be to your property line.